Skip to Main Content

 Annotating

-*Jenny Luna, We Are So Forked
+JENNY LUNA, We Are So Forked

 Writing a Critical Response

-*Neena Thomason, Response to "It’s Time To Phase Out All Single-Use Plastic" [student response]
+NEENA THOMASON, Response to “It’s Time to Phase Out All Single-Use Plastic” [student response]

-3—Reading and Responding to Visual Arguments
+CHAPTER 3 Reading and Responding to Visual Arguments

-AT ISSUE: Does Recycling Really Accomplish Anything? [continued]
+Does Recycling Really Accomplish Anything? (continued)

 Visuals versus Visual Arguments [box]

-Using Active Reading Strategies with Visual Arguments
+Reading Visual Arguments

 Comprehension Clues [box]